 - Hidden Costs in Parcel Management for Pharma Teams

-- New Tariffs and Global Pressures in Pharmaceutical Shipping
+- Rising Pressures in Pharmaceutical Logistics

-- Key Takeaways for Pharmaceutical Logistics Leaders
+- Key Takeaways

 - Conclusion: Preparing for the Future of Pharmaceutical Logistics

-- FAQs on Pharma Logistics
+- Frequently Asked Questions on Pharma Logistics

 Hidden Costs in Parcel Management for Pharma Teams

 The pharma manufacturing sector is facing new global pressures in 2025, particularly in response to evolving trade policies and shipping tariffs.
 Recent updates to tariff regulations have increased the cost of moving raw materials, APIs, and finished goods between production sites and global distribution hubs.
-These rising fees are forcing companies to explore savings in areas like parcel logistics.

 In this context, optimizing parcel shipping operations is no longer optional, it’s a strategic requirement.
 Companies are actively seeking ways to consolidate shipments, access discounted carrier rates, and automate invoice matching to identify unexpected charges early.

-Airpals addresses this by giving organizations full visibility into their parcel shipping operations through a centralized, no-code analytics dashboard.
-The platform connects existing carrier accounts, defines user roles (such as shippers, admins, and finance reviewers), and automates tasks like label creation and invoice review.
+Our platform connects existing carrier accounts, defines user roles (such as shippers, admins, and finance reviewers), and automates tasks like label creation and invoice review.
 For pharma teams handling thousands of packages per year, the result is 80% less time spent managing parcel workflows and a 6–10% reduction in logistics spend.

 Implementation is fast and seamless.
 In just a few weeks, Airpals onboards teams, processes past invoices for data centralization, and delivers real-time dashboards that track adoption, compliance, and shipping impact.
-Its plug-and-play design requires no developer resources and is built to scale across departments, from R&D and clinical trial logistics to employee gifting and supply chain coordination.
+Its plug-and-play design requires no developer resources and is built to scale across departments, from R&D and clinical trial logistics to supply chain coordination.

 By reducing admin burden and increasing visibility, Airpals empowers pharma teams to improve cost accuracy, meet sustainability goals, and scale confidently across multi-location operations.

-Key Takeaways for Pharmaceutical Logistics Leaders
+Key Takeaways

 - Pharma logistics is essential for efficient, compliant, and sustainable operations in pharmaceutical manufacturing.